astorDev/nist/proxy/dotnet/article/index.md

 Let's start straight with the spoilers.
 To build a proxy, we will essentially need just one method, called `Proxy`.
 The method will copy the incoming request from the `HttpContext` to the new `HttpRequestMessage` and copy a received `HttpResponseMessage` back to the `HttpContext`s `HttpResponse` property.

 Of course, we will also do a couple of modifications along the way.
-We will change the route, host and remove chunking.
+We will change the route, host, and remove chunking.
 Here's the code:

 > It would be cool to just make the 4 lines implementation.
 Unfortunately, the  `ToProxyMessageWith` and `CopyTo` methods do not exist and we will have to implement them.